daverave1212/js-course/README.md

 So we're going to go to Google, find an image of a paint splash and download it and put it in our website folder with the name splash.png.
 Make sure it has a transparent background.
 An image can only have a transparent background if it's a PNG.
 JPEG, WEBP, GIF these can't have transparency.
+When you're downloading the image, if it appears to have a white background and then you click on it and it has these squares, then it means the background is transparent.
+Just be careful because a lot of images online are PNG but don't actually have a transparent background, even if they have these squares.
+If your image doesn't have transparent background, try downloading more images and see which one truly has transparent background.

 How do we put it in the upper-right corner here?
 Try to guess.
 We use something we've already learned.